-amendment or addition to This rejection of his anti-social-Clause Four.
-This is the section ist course is bound to further To Leave Japan in the party constitution com- undermine his already seriously All American U-2 aircraft will mitting it to public ownership weakened position as party pe removed from Japan, its The victorious resistance to Foreign Office announced July the right wing assault upon 11.
-The action is a crushing re- Clause Four in Great Britain The Japanese Foreign Minbuke to Hugh Gaitskell, leader stands in sharp contrast with the of the Labor party who headed major trends at work in the Soister diplomatically said the acthe forces which, since the last cial Democratic parties of West- tion was taken by the U.S. on elections, have campaigned to ern Europe.
-Last year the right its own initiative.
-But it was cut the socialist heart from the wing leadership of the Social clearly a by-product of the imparty program.
-They proposed Democratic party of West mense pressures exerted upon to replace Clause Four with an- Germany was able to erase from the government by the mass class struggle and Marxism as anti-treaty struggles which blocked Eisenhower's visit to tionalization as the economic Japan in June. he home and replace all her beis work for women's hands.
+defeat in many years when its the Trade Union Congress and national executive voted July 13 Labor party conference this fall, amendment or addition to This rejection of his anti-social-Clause Four.
+This is the section ist course is bound to further in the party constitution com- undermine his already seriously. mitting it to public ownership weakened position as party leader. of the means of production, distribution and exchange. the right wing assault upon The action is a crushing re- Clause Four in Great Britain. buke to Hugh Gaitskell, leader stands in sharp contrast with the of the Labor party who headed major trends at work in the Sothe forces which, since the last cial Democratic parties of Westelections, have campaigned to ern Europe.
+Last year the right cut the socialist heart from the wing leadership of the Social party program.
+They proposed Democratic party of West to replace Clause Four with an- Germany was able to erase from hailing Castro and demanding other reserving a large place for its program all references to the ing the scope of nationalized inwell as any allegiance to nationalization as the economic oasis for socialism.
+Gaitskell's failure to duplicate this trick indicates that the disposition of forces is quite differthe entering wedge for aban- The salvation of Clause Four ent in the British Labor party. a signal political victory for the union militants and the left wing in the Labor party, notably for the Tribune, Victory for Socialism and the Socialist Labor League.
+The latter, despite its victimization by the official leadership, carried on the most en, at the laundry tub, etc. . . ? vigorous and persistent fight to tionalized and unnationalized retain Clause Four as the key consider that to cook dinner, to issue in preserving the socialist character of the Labor party.